zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 1. Return to the Application Insights Live Metrics Stream in the Azure portal.

 2. The page should now display a dashboard featuring telemetry for requests hitting your Function App.
-Look under the Sample Telemetry section on the right, and you will see the document request you just made listed.
+Look under the Sample Telemetry section on the right, and you locate the document request you just made.
 Select the Trace whose message begins with "PolicyDocs function received a request...", and observe the details in the panel below it.

     ![Sample telemetry data is displayed on the Live Metrics Stream page.](media/application-insights-sample-telemetry.png "Application Insights")